cbonoz/lisk24/README.md

 Many high value purchases warrant proof of funds requests to know if a given offer or potential buyer is serious.

 With Fundpoint, you can prove or assert you have a certain balance on connected wallets without exposing bank statements or keys to the requester.
-Fundpoint generates a proof point at the time of attestation / verification that can be shared with the requester with a signature saved via Sign Protocol.
+Fundpoint generates a proof point at the time of attestation / verification that can be shared with the requester with a signature hash saved to the contract.

 Example of this process in real estate: <a href="https://www.investopedia.com/ask/answers/082316/how-do-mortgage-lenders-check-and-verify-bank-statements.asp#:~:text=A%20proof%20of%20deposit%20is,closing%20costs%20for%20a%20property." target="_blank"> Proof of funds</a>